 When it comes to ASICS lifting shoes

-While ASICS weightlifting shoes might be hard to find, if you do a lot of CrossFit I highly recommend the Lift cross trainers.
+ASICS weightlifting shoes might be hard to find.
+However, if you do a lot of CrossFit I highly recommend the Lift cross trainers.
 While not being meant for strictly weightlifting, they have received a ton of great press that ASICS of all types are known for.

-Unfortunately, it seems like getting the strictly weightlifting shoes by ASICS will remain a difficult task for a while!
+Unfortunately, it seems like getting the strict weightlifting shoes by ASICS will remain a difficult task for a while!

 If you’re determined enough though you DO have options to import the 727.
 Just be careful and don’t get ripped off.